Ava:

 Zebulon:

 Ah, yes, well… Shel there was once a man named Moses.
 He was Gods greatest prophet.
-He ascended a mountain to commune with him directly.
+He ascended a mountain to commune with him directly, the only prophet to ever have that privilege.
 Moses was desperate to know the true nature of this God that had him besiege the pharaoh with plagues, split the sea in twain and led him deep into the desert.
 “Oh please, show me your glory” he said.
 But God refused.
 “I will make all My goodness pass before you, but a human being may not see Me and live.”
 Which seems quite severe.
 But the point of God’s obfuscation of his nature was to show us our own imperfections.
 Not one of us has a claim to absolute truth.
 We view the world through the imperfect lenses we wear throughout our lives.
 Divine wisdom may reveal itself to us from time to time but in the end only God can know what God is like, for the power of our perception in the end will always have its imperfections.

 Effie: